pip-services/pip-services-docs/content/en/python/swagger/_index.md

 Launch the microservice and open the browser to open the Open API specification at [http://localhost:8080/greeting/swagger](http://localhost:8080/greeting/swagger)

-Then open the Swagger UI using the link [http://localhost:8080/swagger](http://localhost:8080/swagger).
+Then, open the Swagger UI using the link [http://localhost:8080/swagger](http://localhost:8080/swagger).
 The result shall look similar to the picture below.

 <img src="swagger-ui.png"/>